ansemin/Doc2Md/README.md

 ### 2. Install Dependencies

-Make sure you’re in your virtual environment (if you’re using one):
+Activate your virtual environment (if you use one):

 ```bash
 pip install -r requirements.txt